HexisData/hqTestLite/README.md

 Executes an ordered list of SQL scripts located in the same directory.
 Optionally collects their outputs into a text file.

+If a file in the list has a .CSV extension, then it will be executed as a set of INSERT statements with the following characteristics:

+* The table name will be the file name, excluding the CSV extension.
+If the table is in a non-default schema, add the schema name to the file name, like this: `myschema.MYTABLE.csv`.
+* The column names will be drawn from the first row of the CSV file.
+Column names will be enclosed in square brackets, so odd column names are still valid.
+* All values will be inserted as text, with any single quotes escaped.
+The system relies on implicit conversion to the table column's native type.
+* The system performs no checking around nonexistent column names, invalid types, primary key collisions, etc. Any of these will produce a SQL error. *Caveat emptor.*

 #### Syntax
 ```powershell
 Invoke-SqlScripts `